The following descriptions about level are for choosing the right classes in the dance school.

 Very advanced: Is for those, who have danced approx. 4-5 years or more.

-Besides we will dance a little of these dances (you choose which you would like to take): Show salsa/Lady Style for women.
+We are going to dance a little of these dance styles (you choose which you would like to take): Show salsa/Lady Style for women.
 Salsa Men Style.
 Bachata, Reggaetón, Son, Cha Cha Cha, Rumba and Afro-Cuban dances.

 Son: Is the rootstock in salsa.
 This is where it all comes from.
 Son where danced all back in the 1940's in Cuba, before it together with mambo came to the U.S., where it became mixed with other dance styles - and became what we today know as salsa.
 It is an important element to get the right musical appreciation of salsa.
 Besides it gives the opportunity to get the whole body with, so there is movement in the upper body, when you dance and not only a lot of footwork.
 Dance should be a whole.
 In the son dance, there are not so many turns as in salsa, but a lot of styling.